DHTMLX/scheduler-docs/data/what_s_new.md

 ###Breaking Changes

-The implementation of the horizontal scroll functionality affected the Timeline view structure.
+HTML structure of the Timeline view has changed significantly, some code changes may be required in order to migrate.
 Read more in the [Migration](migration_from_older_version.md#5051) article.

 ###Major Changes